Hospices Civils De Lyon

 New study tests if tiny probes can slash cancer pain without heavy drugs

-Symptom relief Not yet recruitingThis study looks at whether interventional radiology—a minimally invasive technique using needles or catheters—can reduce pain and improve quality of life in people with advanced or metastatic cancer.
-About 125 adults whose cancer has spread and who are expected to live at least …
+Symptom relief Not yet recruitingThis study looks at whether interventional radiology—a minimally invasive technique using needles or probes—can reduce pain and improve daily life for people with advanced or metastatic cancer.
+About 125 adults whose cancer has spread and who are expected to live at least 3 month…

 Phase: NA • Sponsor: Hospices Civils de Lyon • Aim: Symptom relief